hamishcampbell/silverstripe-securefiles/README.md

 ADDITIONAL COMMENTARY TO THE LICENSE DISCLAIMER:
-This module is intended to provide an additional level of control and security over your uploaded assets, HOWEVER there is no gaurantee that this module is 100% secure, that other code on your website or server allows alternative methods of accessing your files or that future changes to
+This module is intended to provide an additional level of control and security over your uploaded assets, HOWEVER there is no guarantee that this module is 100% secure, that other code on your website or server allows alternative methods of accessing your files or that future changes to